4kategreen/blog/source/_posts/abuse-and-covid.md

 ---
-title: Abuse and covid-19: how my childhood prepared me for a pandemi
+title: Abuse and Covid-19, or How my Childhood Prepared Me for a Pandemic
 date: 2020-04-18 21:00:00
 tags:
-- leadership
+- real life
 - growth mindset
 ---